evidentlyai/evidently/docs/book/reports/class-performance.md

 }
 ```

-## When to use it?

-You can use one of the classification test presets to evaluate the quality of a classification model, when you have the ground truth labels.
+## Report customization

+* You can pass relevant parameters to change the way some of the metrics are calculated, such as decision threshold or K to evaluate precision@K. See the available parameters [here](../reference/all-metrics.md)
+* You can use a [different color schema for the report](../customization/options-for-color-schema.md).
+* If you want to exclude some of the metrics, you can create a custom report by combining the chosen metrics.
+See the complete list [here](../reference/all-metrics.md)

+# Classification Performance Test Suite

+If you want to run classification performance checks as part of a pipeline, you can create a Test Suite and use one of the classification presets.

-There are several presets for different classification tasks:
+There are several presets for different classification tasks.
+They apply to Multiclass Classification, Binary Classification, and Binary Classification at topK accordingly:

 ```python
 MulticlassClassificationTestPreset